William Waldegrave, Baron Waldegrave of North Hill

 Waldegrave's 2015 memoir, A Different Kind of Weather, discusses his high youthful political ambition, his political and to some extent personal life, and growing acceptance that he would not achieve his ultimate ambition.
-It also provides an account of the Heath, Thatcher and—to a lesser extent—Major governments, including his role in the development of the 'community charge' or poll tax.
+It also provides an account of the Heath, Thatcher and—to a lesser extent—Major governments, including his role in the development of the Poll Tax or community charge.
 It includes a chapter entitled 'The Poll Tax – all my own work'.

 Waldegrave served as a Trustee (1992–2011) and Chair (2002–2011) of the Rhodes Trust, during which time he also helped to create and served as a Trustee of the Mandela Rhodes Foundation.
 His portrait hangs at Rhodes House, Oxford.

 He was the Chairman of Trustees of the National Museum of Science and Industry from 2002 to 2010.